HUMMINGBIRD, GOOGLE’S LATEST CHANGE TO HOW IT HANDLES SEARCH QUERIES

 YouTube ( a posting from Local Business 2011)

-2) Next, we tried the same phrase in Google using a desktop and got the ‘same results.’
+2) Next, we tried the exact phrase in Google using a desktop and got the ‘same results.’

 The common thread between both these search tests were the following words in no particular order: